ben-carson-work/horizon-dev-env/jenkins/README.md

 # Jenkins CI/CD for SnApp Project

-This directory contains the Jenkins configuration for automated building and deployment of the SnApp Java application from GitHub to your local Tomcat container.
+This directory contains the Jenkins configuration for automated deployment of the SnApp Java application to your local Tomcat container.

 ## 🚀 Quick Start